Holographic metals at finite volume: Introduction

 \section{Introduction}

-One of the most interesting applications of holography during the past decade is that of the description of strongly coupled condensed matter systems.
-In this context, there has been a lot of activity regarding the properties of the superconducting \cite{Hartnoll:2008,Faulkner:2010,Gubser:2010} and metallic \cite{Hartnoll:2004,Faulkner:2011,Cubrovic:2009,Hartnoll:2011b} phases from the holographic perspective.
+One of the most interesting applications of holography over the past decade has been the description of strongly coupled condensed matter systems.
+In this context, considerable effort has been devoted to exploring the properties of superconducting \cite{Hartnoll:2008,Faulkner:2010,Gubser:2010} and metallic \cite{Hartnoll:2004,Faulkner:2011,Cubrovic:2009,Hartnoll:2011b} phases from a holographic perspective.

-A central property of the holographic duality is that the boundary field theory is conformal.
-This implies that, in constructing the phase diagram, one of its thermodynamic quantities (say the chemical potential $\mu$) would play the role of setting the overall scale, leaving the others (say the temperature $T$ and the magnetic field $B$) as the independent dimensions of the phase diagram (in the example, those would be $T/\mu$ and $B/\mu$).
-This contrasts with the real High T$_c$ materials, which have a intrinsic dimensionful parameter $a$ that sets the scale in the phase diagram (like $T/a$, $B/a$ and $\mu/a$).
+A central feature of many holographic descriptions of condensed matter phenomena is that the boundary field theory has no intrinsic scale.
+Consequently, when constructing the phase diagram, one thermodynamic quantity (\emph{e.g.}, the chemical potential $\mu$) must set the overall energy scale.
+This restricts the remaining quantities (such as the temperature $T$ and the magnetic field $B$) to form the independent dimensionless parameters of the phase diagram (\emph{i.e.}, $T/\mu$ and $B/\mu$).
+This scaling behavior contrasts with that of real high-$T_c$ materials, which have an intrinsic dimensionful parameter $a$ that dictates the physical scale, allowing for independent thermodynamic ratios such as $T/a$, $B/a$, and $\mu/a$.

-To our knowledge, two possible paths have been proposed in the literature which overcome the aforementioned limitation.
-One is to include an additional bulk field whose boundary value defines the scale $a$ \cite{Hartnoll:2011} (see also \cite{Hartnoll:2010,Thorlacius:2011}).
-This faces us to the new problem of finding a sensible physical interpretation for the new degree of freedom from the boundary point of view.
-The other proposal is to abandon the planar setup used in most of the investigations in the subject, in favor of a spherical boundary \cite{Verlinde:2011} (see also \cite{Grandi:2018,Grandi:2020}).
-In this case, the boundary curvature radius plays the role of $a$.
+To our knowledge, two main approaches have been proposed in the literature to overcome the aforementioned limitation.
+The first involves introducing an additional bulk field whose boundary value defines the scale $a$ \cite{Hartnoll:2011} (see also \cite{Hartnoll:2010,Thorlacius:2011}).
+However, this faces us to the new problem of finding a sensible physical interpretation for the new degree of freedom from the boundary point of view.
+The second proposal is to abandon the planar setup predominantly used in holographic literature, in favor of a spherical boundary \cite{Verlinde:2011} (see also \cite{Grandi:2018,Grandi:2020}).
+In this scenario, the boundary curvature radius naturally plays the role of the scale $a$.

-It is the aim of this work to investigate the temperature $T/a$ versus chemical potential $\mu/a$ phase diagram of the electron star with a spherical boundary, whose holographic interpretation is that of a metallic phase contained inside a spherical vessel.
+The aim of this work is to investigate the phase diagram, parametrized by the dimensionless temperature $T/a$ and chemical potential $\mu/a$, of an electron star with a spherical boundary.
+Holographically, this setup corresponds to a strongly coupled metallic phase confined within a spherical vessel.